Reconnaissance by fire: World War II

 Reconnaissance by fire was widely adopted by the Allies against the Axis in the European theater of World War II.
 Previously armored units would typically advance in column behind light armored scouting units.
 At the same time infantry would be present to provide support in the event of ambush by German panzerfaust teams.
-This method proved too slow to keep pressure on retiring enemy forces.
+This method proved too slow to keep pressure on retreating enemy forces.
 Instead, US armored columns continued to advance at speed, training cannon and machine guns alternately to fire to cover both the left and the right of the axis of advance.
 The column would fire its weapons more or less continuously into any suspected enemy positions as they appeared, suppressing and distracting the aim of enemy gunners and antitank teams.
 Supply echelon convoys using trucks equipped with .50-cal.
 M2 Browning machine guns also used the tactic when traveling through areas not completely cleared of enemy forces.